Shankapotamus3/DSPoints/replit.md

 # Overview

 ChoreRewards is a gamified task management application that helps users stay motivated by earning points for completing chores and spending those points on rewards.
-Built with React (frontend) and Express (backend), the application features a modern UI using shadcn/ui components, real-time progress tracking, and a points-based reward system.
-Users can create and manage chores, set custom rewards, and track their transaction history in an engaging, game-like interface.
+Built with React (frontend) and Express (backend), the application features a modern UI using shadcn/ui components, real-time progress tracking, a points-based reward system, lottery ticket system, punishment tracking, messaging, and a full Yahtzee dice game.
+Users can create and manage chores, set custom rewards, play games to earn points, and track their transaction history in an engaging, game-like interface.

 # User Preferences